CORE ANALYSIS BASICS

 Digital Imagery provides an easily accessible visual record of a core, core plugs, well cuttings, and thin sections.
 Imagery is digitized at either microscopic or near-microscopic resolution.
-It provides an easily accessible visual record of the sample.
 It also serves as a source of petrologic and petrophysical data.
 Under ultra-violet light, oil fluoresces, so photos in both natural and UV light need to be taken.

 Tomography (CT) ANALYSIS

 X-ray computed tomography is now the

 industry-wide technology for whole-core

 inspection at the macro level, core-log correlation, and plug

 includes CT radiograph plus axial CT scans.
 Plug

 Digital Rock Physics from Macro, Micro, and Nano CT Analysis